-After graduation, Stacey attended Polk Community College, before answering his country's call to join the Marine Corps, and serve in the first Gulf War.
+After graduation, Stacey attended Polk Community College, before answering his country's call to join the Marine Corps, and served in the first Gulf War.

 "It was hard to find time to play soccer for the Marines," he said.
 "They're not really known for their sports."

 Stacey finished his four years in the Marines and came home looking to play soccer again.
 He found the Lakeland Lions, a local men's soccer team that competed in the largest amateur league in Florida, the Florida Sun Coast League.
 He gained priceless knowledge and unforgettable memories with the Lions, retiring in 2000 after the team reached the finals of the men's Florida Cup.